aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listboxactivexcontrol/_index.md

 ```

 Sets the type of border used by the control.
-[ControlBorderType](../../com.aspose.cells/controlbordertype).
+See [ControlBorderType](../../com.aspose.cells/controlbordertype).

 **Parameters:**
 | Parameter | Type | Description |